 Our highly trained and security vetted team of in-house engineers can handle all your installation, maintenance and repair needs.
 With our focus on customer care we offer a range of maintenance and support packages to suite your every need and ensure that you remain optimally protected at all times.

 At Eye-Spy Security we will provide you with the necessary professional advice to guide you through the various options available.
 The following is a guide to some of the key aspects to consider, both in terms of the system and the provider:

-Wired alarms comprise a number of electronic sensors that are connected to a control panel by low-voltage wiring and are governed by the BS EN 50131 and BS 4737 series of standards.
+Wired alarms comprise a number of electronic sensors that are connected to a control panel by low-voltage wiring and are governed by the BS EN 50131-1:2006+A3:2020 and PD6662:2017 series of standards.
 These are installed into new homes and into existing homes during refurbishment as it is more convenient to run the wiring at these times.

 Wireless alarms, as the word suggests, use battery powered sensors that are ‘connected’ to a control panel by narrowband RF signals (radio signals).
 These used to be governed by BS 6799, but are now included in the BS EN 50131 series of standards for alarms.
 These are quick to install and are used for homes where you don’t want to disturb the decor.
 The only minor downside is that the sensor batteries have to be changed from time to time.